Bouchet Honor Society

 Cornell Bouchet Society Logo

-The Bouchet Society seeks to develop a network of preeminent scholars who exemplify academic and personal excellence, foster environments of support and serve as examples of CLASSCharacter, Leadership, Advocacy, Scholarship, and Service.
-In the spirit of Bouchet’s commitment to these pursuits both within and without the academic realm, inductees into the honor society exhibit these qualities and demonstrate a commitment to advancing diversity, inclusion, access, and equity in the academy.
+The Bouchet Society seeks to develop a network of preeminent scholars who exemplify academic and personal excellence, foster environments of support and serve as examples of CLASS: Character, Leadership, Advocacy, Scholarship, and Service.
+In the spirit of Bouchet’s commitment to these pursuits both within and without the academic realm, inductees into the honor society exhibit these qualities and demonstrate a commitment to advancing diversity, inclusion, access, and equity in the academy, especially by those from backgrounds historically underrepresented in higher education.

 Bouchet Society Selection Timeline

-• Early-December– Solicitation for applications from advanced doctoral candidates or postdocs who embody the characteristics of Dr. Bouchet as expressed through the five thrusts of the society: Character, Leadership, Advocacy, Scholarship, and Service.
-(Priority consideration is given to those who intend to pursue academic careers, are closest to their anticipated completion date, have a demonstrated commitment to advancing diversity, equity, access, and inclusion in higher education, and are from backgrounds historically underrepresented in the academy.)
+• Early December– Solicitation for applications from advanced doctoral candidates, postdocs, faculty, and administrators who embody the characteristics of Dr. Bouchet as expressed through the five thrusts of the society: Character, Leadership, Advocacy, Scholarship, and Service.

-• Early-January– Completed applications and two letters of recommendation (at least one letter of recommendation must be from a faculty member) due on January 5, 2023.
+• Early January– Completed applications and two letters of recommendation due on January 11, 2024.

-• Mid-January – Selection of new scholars announced.
+• Late January – Selection of new scholars announced.

-• March/April – Annual Yale Bouchet Conference on Diversity and Graduate Education.
+• Late March/Early April – Annual Yale Bouchet Conference on Diversity and Graduate Education.

-• April – Induction of new scholars at Cornell.
+• Mid April – Induction of new scholars at Cornell.

 All scholars also participate in ongoing professional development opportunities through the Graduate School Office of Inclusion & Student Engagement, Office of Postdoctoral Studies, and our partners.